Bottoming Always Hurts – What Can I Do?

 That’s not to say that penetration is bad, either!
 If penetration is what you genuinely want, that’s great too, and it doesn’t need to involve a dick in any way, shape or form.

 - Mouths: Rimming can feel absolutely incredible – self-pleasuring while you’re being rimmed is a great alternative that can make you cum just as hard (though cumming is also not mandatory).

 - Fingers: These are a great warm-up act but they can be just as good as the main event.
 Play around with your tempo, pressure, number of fingers, and don’t leave the prostate un-titilated.
 They’ll thank you for it, trust me...

 - Toys: There are plenty of options when it comes to sex toys – shop around for one that suits you and your partner(s), and make sure to keep them clean after each use.

 - Just the tip: Dicks can play a role without needing to be inserted all the way in.
 Let your partner’s dick slide across your bussy, or tease it with the tip and see how great it feels.

 When it comes to comfortable bottoming, physiology isn't everything

 In a perfect world, everyone would be able to bottom to their hearts content.
 Unfortunately, the world isn't perfect.
 There are lots of physical and psychological factors which impact how comfortable and relaxed you are when you have sex, and this plays a huge role in the pleasure (or displeasure) of the experience.

 If you want to know more about butt anatomy, the San Francisco AIDS Foundation have a great resource to get you schooled up.
 But please remember that this is all super individual to you.
-At the end of the day, if bottoming hurts you should never push through the pain regardless of what you read or what anyone else tells you.
+At the end of the day, if bottoming hurts then you should never push through the pain - regardless of what you read or what anyone else tells you.